-We came out onto the coastal path at Hells mouth: a stunning rockscape with the sea slavering away far beneath.
-Amiable grassy path (I think the technical term is ’sward’) and view after invigorating view.
+We came out onto the coastal path at Hell’s mouth: a stunning rockscape with the sea slavering away far beneath.
+Amiable grassy path (I think the technical term is ‘sward’) and view after invigorating view.

 There were some quite serious descents and ascents into and out of zawns, contributing to the day’s tally of 900m climb and the same down again, but I was pleased to discover that my walking fitness has already improved, even in only three days.

 One rule of the walk is that whenever you see somebody with a pair of binoculars you have to ask them what they’re looking at because they are the people who know stuff.
-On the cliff above Portreath we met Mark from British Trust for ornithology.
-He was perched perilously close to the cliff edge with his tiny dog and larger bird-watching monocular with which he was counting a cliff-face full of nesting pairs of kittiwakes.
-He let us look through the lens at a number of nests including one kittiwake from France (apparently you can tell by the bands on the ring on its legs. they have a code like naval flags).
+On the cliff above Portreath we met Mark from the British Trust for Ornithology.
+He was perched perilously close to the cliff edge with his tiny dog and larger bird-watching monocular, with which he was counting a cliff-face full of nesting pairs of kittiwakes.
+He let us look through the lens at a number of nests including one kittiwake from France (apparently you can tell by the bands on the ring on its legs.
+They have a code like naval flags).
 Stephen looked at four jackdaw chicks.

-We reached Portreath in excellent spirits and excellent shape and lunch at The Hub put us in an even better mood.
+We reached Portreath in excellent spirits and excellent shape, and lunch at The Hub put us in an even better mood.

 After Portreath the conditions underfoot deteriorated and the zawns came thick and fast.
 Even the word sounds kind of plungy.
 We don’t have a word in English for zawn, only in Cornish.
 This is because geological features of comparative fiendishness don’t exist anywhere else.
-There was one in particular which could easily have been avoided by an attractive looking high-level curve around the top, but it was fenced off because it was MOD land.
+There was one in particular which could easily have been avoided by an attractive-looking high-level curve around the top, but it was fenced off because it was MOD land.
 We might have considered climbing the fence to take a shortcut, had not a walker coming in the other direction explained his conspiracy theory to us that this was contaminated land from chemical experiments by the MOD.
 But we saw lots of active agricultural activity going on on the land, so I’m not sure that the conspiracy theory holds water.

 The staging posts steadily fell.
 It had been lovely and cool first thing in the morning but around 2 o’clock heated up again and made the going that much more difficult.
 We found ourselves stopping on a regular basis as I needed to rest my feet: I complained yesterday about the amount of pavement, but of course rocky laid paths are just as brutal and unforgiving.

 Several minor blisters developed.
-Being pre-prepared with blister plasters and spare socks helped (Sapiens qui prospicit) and the massage ball was heavenly, but I will admit to a brief tearful moment at the sight of a bench in the middle of a quiet hamlet just outside the extremely pretty village of St Agnes where we stoped for a cup of tea and to text family and friends.
+Being pre-prepared with blister plasters and spare socks helped (Sapiens qui prospicit) and the massage ball was heavenly, but I will admit to a brief tearful moment at the sight of a bench in the middle of a quiet hamlet just outside the extremely pretty village of St Agnes where we stopped for a cup of tea and to text family and friends.